-Secondly, there are processes that exhibit extrinsic changes at coinciding boundaries.
-However, a process only consisting of extrinsic changes does not appear to be very reasonable, because it would be better to employ other universals in order to arrive at a comprehensive understanding of the process.
-But extrinsic changes may alternate with periods without changes (based on the same universals).
+But discrete changes may alternate with periods without changes (based on the same universals).
 Those parts of a process without changes may be called a state, which constitutes its own type of process.
 States, however, are a notion as relative as changes.
+A process is said to be discrete if it composed of states and discrete changes